 - Excellent writing, oral communication and presentation skills with a demonstrated ability to communicate with peers, partner organizations, the scientific community, and government decision makers.

-- Creativity and enthusiasm for working with social media.
+- Creativity and enthusiasm for working with a range of media including TV, radio, print and social media.

 - Ability to work independently and conduct work by phone and other remote media.